MicrosoftDocs/microsoft-365-docs/microsoft-365/lighthouse/m365-lighthouse-mitigate-threats.md

 ## Check pending antivirus actions on a device

-When consecutive actions are applied to a device, you’ll receive an action pending message.
+When consecutive actions are applied to a device, you'll receive an action pending message.
 To check which actions are pending on a device:

 1. In the left navigation pane in Lighthouse, select **Threat management**.